kokororin/pixiv.moe/README.md

 ```
 </details>

+## Localization

+App will auto detect your browser language and use the localization.
+You can set language manually in drawer.
+Now the app supports Japanese and English.
+Help us if you can translate this app.
+Please follow the guide in `src/locale`.

 ## Contribute
 Feel free to contribute (PR-s and issues welcomed).
+Only `1.x-dev` branch is accepted.

 ## Contributors